arsunda/airflow/docs/apache-airflow-providers-microsoft-fabric/batch.rst

 Fabric Run Item Operator
 =================================

-FabricRunItemOperator
+MSFabricRunItemOperator
 ----------------------------------
 Use the
-:class:`~airflow.providers.microsoft.fabric.operators.fabric.FabricRunItemOperator` to trigger an item on Microsoft Fabric
+:class:`~airflow.providers.microsoft.fabric.operators.fabric.MSFabricRunItemOperator` to trigger an item on Microsoft Fabric

 Below is an example of using this operator to trigger a Microsoft Fabric notebook